Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training

-These legal uncertainties have significantly impeded the development of open science research on LLMs.
+Legal uncertainties have significantly impeded the development of open science research on LLMs.
 Previously reproducible research artifacts have been removed or taken down, impacting pre-training data, continuous pre-trained models, and evaluation datasets.
-Books3, which has been used in datasets like the Pile \citep{gao2020pile} and by multiple AI labs, including Meta and Microsoft, faced legal challenges \citep{brittain2023authors}, and the original dataset was ultimately removed \citep{vandersar2023books3}.
-The LAION dataset was demonstrated to contain CSAM \citep{birhane2021multimodal, thiel2023csam}, and then was taken down \citep{laion2023maintenance}.
-Later, it was re-released once suspected CSAM was removed \citep{laion2024relaion5b}.
-The Dutch-focused model GEITje was taken down \citep{rijgersberg2025geitje} due to complaints about it having been trained on the Dutch Gigacorpus, in order to avoid legal disputes.
-Finally, the widely used benchmark, the Mathematics Aptitude Test of Heuristics (MATH) dataset \citep{hendrycksmath2021}, was removed from Hugging Face via a DMCA takedown.
+Books3, which has been used to train numerous models, faced legal challenges~\citep{brittain2023authors}.
+The original dataset was ultimately removed due to a DMCA take-down~\citep{vandersar2023books3}.
+The LAION dataset was demonstrated to contain CSAM~\citep{birhane2021multimodal, thiel2023csam}, and taken down~\citep{laion2023maintenance}, and then re-released once suspected CSAM was removed~\citep{laion2024relaion5b}.
+The Dutch model GEITje was taken down~\citep{rijgersberg2025geitje}, due to complaints about training on the Dutch Gigacorpus, in order to avoid legal disputes.
+Finally, the widely used benchmark, the Mathematics Aptitude Test of Heuristics (MATH) dataset~\citep{hendrycksmath2021}, was removed from Hugging Face via a DMCA takedown.
 All of these artifacts, which were released to further open development and evaluation of language models, were removed suddenly, making previous work unreplicable.
 These takedowns and legal challenges also represent a sizeable loss of investment for developers, who are often independent or small research organizations.

-In part, as a reaction to the use of publicly available but not permissively licensed data, web text is becoming increasingly more difficult to acquire and use.
-In an analysis of popular datasets such as C4 \citep{raffel2020exploring}, RefinedWeb \citep{penedo2023refinedweb}, and Dolma \citep{soldaini2024dolma}, \citet{longpre2024consent} found that just in the last year, 5\% of all tokens in C4 now have restricted use, with a disproportionate number of those tokens coming from the best-maintained, most critical sources.
+In part as a reaction to the use of publicly available but not permissively licensed data, web text is also becoming harder to acquire and use.
+In an analysis of popular datasets such as C4~\citep{raffel2020exploring}, RefinedWeb~\citep{penedo2023refinedweb}, and Dolma~\citep{soldaini2024dolma}, \citet{longpre_2024_consent_neurips} found that just in the last year, 5\% of all tokens in C4 now have restricted use, with a disproportionate number of those tokens coming from the best-maintained, most critical sources.
 This is largely due to changes in content owners' and hosts' preferences, which are changing to no longer allow scraping, especially for the purposes of training AI models.